-Not long ago, this neighborhood was a wide green expanse — the fairways of a historic golf course.
+Not long ago, this neighborhood was a wide green expanse, the fairways of a historic golf course.
 In the mid-1950s, bulldozers cleared the greens, sand traps, and bunkers, and Azaleaville was born.
 Over time, the name was shortened to Azalea.
 When we call this newsletter Inside Azaleaville, we honor the neighborhood’s original name and spirit while looking forward to the promise of Azalea’s future.

-Digital print on archival substrate
+Digital illustration on archival substrate

 🌿 Azalea Neighborhood Meeting

-Wednesday, November 5 | 6:00 PM
+Wednesday, February 4 | 6:00 PM

 Azalea Recreation Center | 1600 72nd St N